 - Women and members of underrepresented minorities are highly encouraged to apply.

 - Scientists affiliated to universities of research institutes from the LATAM region.

 How to Apply:

-The cover letter from the student should indicate why the student believe(s) he/she/they would benefit from attending the 4th Plant Microbiome Symposium, briefly summarize research interests and accomplishments to date, describe the areas reflected in the conference program where the oral or poster presentation is best represented, indicate gender (identification), and nationality.
+Briefly summarize your research interests and accomplishments to date, describe the areas reflected in the conference program where your oral or poster presentation is best represented, indicate gender (identification), and nationality.

 Awardees will receive an e-mail notification from the Symposium organizers.
 Award recipients need to confirm the acceptance of this award before the award acceptance deadline.